-Capacity is a ceiling on the total number of awarded projects an applicant may receive.
+Capacity is a ceiling on the total number of awarded Projects an applicant may receive.
 Proposed Projects that, if awarded, would cause an applicant to exceed its Capacity will be treated as ineligible.
 Each applicant will have a Financial Capacity and a Relative Capacity.
 An applicant exceeds its Capacity if it exceeds either its Financial Capacity or its Relative Capacity.

-Financial Capacity is a limit per applicant based on that applicant's demonstrated ability to provide both matching funds and a letter of credit.
-For example, an applicant able to demonstrate that it can provide a letter of credit to support \$50 million in grant funds and \$30 million in matching funds would not have the Financial Capacity to receive awarded projects beyond these thresholds.
+Financial Capacity is a limit per applicant based on that applicant's demonstrated ability to provide both matching funds and a letter of credit or performance bond.
+For example, an applicant able to demonstrate that it can provide a letter of credit or performance bond to support \$50 million in grant funds and \$30 million in matching funds would not have the Financial Capacity to receive awarded Projects beyond these thresholds.